Graphical user interface testing: Planning and artificial intelligence

+Planning systems

 Planning systems determine a path from the initial state to the goal state by using the operators.
 As a simple example of a planning problem, given two words and a single operation which replaces a single letter in a word with another, the goal might be to change one word into another.

 In the authors used the planner IPP to demonstrate this technique.
 The system's UI is first analyzed to determine the possible operations.
 These become the operators used in the planning problem.
 Next an initial system state is determined, and a goal state is specified that the tester feels would allow exercising of the system.
 The planning system determines a path from the initial state to the goal state, which becomes the test plan.

 Using a planner to generate the test cases has some specific advantages over manual generation.
 A planning system, by its very nature, generates solutions to planning problems in a way that is very beneficial to the tester: